 Unsurprisingly, the most populated R1 sections are Stamps and Coins & Notes, with 2668 and 1786 items respectively.
 The Jewellery & Watches category, which boasts 1920 “crazy R1” listings, is not far behind.
 Antiques & Collectables follow with 1151 listings.

 With almost one thousand R1 listings, also well represented is the Garden, Outdoor Living & Pets category.
-The majority of listings here are seeds of every kind imaginable, from flowering plants and bonsai trees to edible crops, though other garden and outdoor goodies are also offered.
-Solar lights, sold either in sets or individually, seem to be a popular R1-auction item.
+The majority of listings here are seeds of every kind imaginable, from flowering plants and bonsai trees to edible crops, though other garden and outdoor goodies are also

 (The numbers were correct when we checked, but fluctuate continually.)